jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ###### Module Static Objects

 A Type Static sub object is the same instance for each object of the type.
 But each module instance gets its own Type Static object.
-If you want the object to be the same for every instance of the module, then you must make the object Module Static.
+If you want the object to be the same for every instance of the module, then you might make the object Module Static.

 Note that Type Static Objects that are direct ancestors of the module are static to the module type so automatically Module Static.